RandomLegoBrick/squares/README.md

 `player.Player((WIDTH/2, HEIGHT/2 - 50), [K_i, K_j, K_k, K_l], "flamey"),`

-The first argument is a tuple containing the player's x and y cordinates, the second arument is a list containing the keymap for the players in the order "UP, LEFT, DOWN, RIGHT".
+The first argument is a tuple containing the player's x and y cordinates.
+The second arument is a list containing the keymap for the players in the order "UP, LEFT, DOWN, RIGHT".
 The final argument is they player's skin which can be any of the values in the **Player Skins** section.

 Todo (Will add more over time):